 It’s two years to the month since I harassed your Dad for song ideas for your naming ceremony.
 It was far from naming ceremonies we were reared.
-Or olives.
 Every generation has the responsibility of trying to make the best of what they’re about.
 For my folks it was original sin and prawn cocktail.
 More power to them.
 Or less, as was the case.

 Your Dad shrugged off his own suggestion at the speed his ears could hear it.
 “Ah, she won’t know it, and it probably wouldn’t fit.
 Nevermind.”